LMCuber/QuickPed/README.md

 # Very quick pedestrian flow simulation

+> [!WARNING]
+> This project currently supports `zig` versions up to 0.13.0.
+Later Zig versions are not guaranteed to build correctly.

 ## Project philosopy
 To view the paper we have written on this subject: [overleaf link](https://www.overleaf.com/project/66f667ffb591f8ff65cffdd8) (broken)